NickBres/osSHELL/README.md

 Here is a brief overview of the program's functionality:

 * The program defines several functions to handle signal handling, input/output redirection, and command execution.
-* The main function enters an infinite loop, displaying a prompt and reading user input until the user types "exit".
+* The main function enters an infinite loop, displaying a prompt and reading user input until the user types "quit".
 * If the user input contains a pipe character ("|"), the program splits the input into multiple commands and creates a pipeline of child processes to execute the commands.
 * If the user input does not contain a pipe character, the program simply forks a child process to execute the command.
 * In both cases, the child process sets up signal handling for Ctrl+c, redirects input/output if necessary, and executes the command using the execvp() function.